-Margaret Fortune is changing what’s possible when you create excellent educational options for Black children.
-As the President/CEO of nine K-12 public charter schools in Sacramento and San Bernardino counties with a combined enrollment of more than 2,300 students, Fortune’s work is pointed towards one North star—to close the African American achievement gap.
-Fortune has founded some of the top majority of African American public schools in the state of California.
-Fortune founded an early college high school in partnership with Cosumnes River College and Cal Poly San Luis Obispo focused on science, technology, engineering, art, and math.
-Students are able to earn a high school diploma and associate degree upon graduation.
+Dr. Margaret Fortune is changing what’s possible, creating excellent educational options for Black children.
+As the President/CEO of ten PK-12 public charter schools in Sacramento and San Bernardino counties with a combined enrollment of 2,200 students, her work is pointed toward one North Star— to close the African American achievement gap.
+She has found some of the top majority African American public schools in the State of California.

-Fortune also operates Rex & Margaret Fortune School of Education, a graduate school that credentials teachers and school administrators for over 60 public school systems with the goal of addressing the state’s teacher shortage.
+Margaret also operates Rex & Margaret Fortune School of Education, a graduate school that credentials teachers and administrators for over 60 public school systems to address the state’s teacher shortage.

 Chief Financial Officer